-Hit and Run Accident Laws in Illinois
+Hit and Run Laws in Illinois

-According to Section 11-401 of the Illinois Compiled Statutes, a driver who gets into an accident that injures or kills one or more persons must stop at the scene of the crash—or as close to the scene as safely possible—and remain at the crash site until adequate information has been collected and aid has been rendered.
+Under Illinois law (625 ILCS 5/11-401), a driver that gets into a car accident that causes personal injury or kills someone must stop at the scene of the car crash—or as close to the scene as safely possible.
+They have a duty (625 ILCS 5/11-403) to remain at the scene until information has been given and aid has been rendered.

-If a driver for one reason or another does not remain at the scene of an accident with injuries or fatalities, they must, within 30 minutes of the accident, contact the police and report what happened, including the exact location and time of the crash as well as the suspected nature of the injuries that resulted.
+If a driver does not remain at the scene of an accident with injuries or fatalities, within 30 minutes of the accident they must contact the police and file a police report about what happened.
+They must report the exact location and time of the crash as well as the suspected nature of the injuries that resulted.

 Leaving the scene of a traffic accident, in addition to being a felony, does not absolve a driver of responsibility for any injuries or property damage they caused in the crash.
 When they are identified and caught, they will still be held liable for damages—and perhaps at an even greater level, as by fleeing the scene and not reporting the accident, they exhibited additional negligence and potentially kept the injured parties from getting the timely care they needed.